Get Started Free

 • Language direction support.
 Make sure the app can translate both to and from Simplified or Traditional Chinese, especially if you need dialect support like Mandarin or Cantonese.

-• High accuracy rate: Features like echo cancellation and noise suppression, which are both offered by Maestra, can improve the quality and clarity of translations.
+• High accuracy rate: Features like echo cancellation and noise reduction can significantly improve the quality and clarity of translations.
+[2]

 • User-friendliness: A clean, intuitive design helps you get translations quickly and with less frustration.